ProNeverFake/SA_ROS_PKG/README.md

 ### Prerequisites
 ###### Install ROS Noetic
-The packages based on ROS Noetic distribution.
+The packages are based on ROS Noetic distribution.
 You may install the desktop version of ROS Noetic [**Here**](http://wiki.ros.org/noetic/Installation/Ubuntu).
-Please choose Desktop-Full install, which is also recommanded in the page.
+Please choose Desktop-Full install, which is also recommanded on that page.

 Every time you want to run the packages with terminal, use the following command to setup the ROS environment.